 In her debut collection, Mary South’s characters use technology to escape their uncontrollable feelings of grief or rage or despair, only to reveal their most flawed and human selves.
 These 10 stories feature an impressive range of voices, alternatingly provocative, wistful, and calculatingly disaffected in prose that is fiercely intelligent and outlandishly funny.

-Old men in a nursing home dial phone-sex hotlines to stave off their debilitating loneliness in “Love in the Modern Age.”
+Old men in a nursing home dial phone-sex hotlines to stave off their debilitating loneliness in “The Age of Love.”
 In “Architecture for Monsters,” (previously published in Conjunctions), an architect draws dubious ethical inspiration from her daughter’s birth defect for the buildings she designs.
 And in the title story, a content moderator for Google is obsessed with stalking her rapist’s online activity, so much so that she starts stalking him in real life.

 South explores how the Internet both collapses our relationships from within but also provides opportunities for connection.
 Savagely critical of the increasingly fraught cultural climates we inhabit, these stories also offer hope in the minute interactions and moments of tenderness between characters.
 Akin to the formally inventive as well as darkly absurdist style of Carmen Maria Machado or Alissa Nutting, South’s stories reveal both our grotesque selfishness and our intense need for love and acceptance; our psychic pain that shuts us off from each other but also allows us to discover our deepest reaches of empathy.